 But being visible in China is not enough.
 Thousands of new brands appear every day in this market.

-So, to be a minimum well-known and recognize by netizens (meaning to make some sales), successful companies work on their reputation.
+So, to be the minimum well-known and recognize by netizens (meaning to make some sales), successful companies work on their reputation.

 - Show yourself as a quality brand! use PR, blogs, KOL, and forums.
 People need to talk about you You’ll need to get positive comments/reviews.

-- Link your WMP to your official WeChat account.
+- Link your WeChat Program to your official WeChat account.
 Then, it will be easy for your community to access your mini-programs and will allow you to interact with them and integrate them with efficiency.

 - Use ads.
 It’s a possibility for you to promote your WMP, but ads on WeChat are not very efficient… You’d better use Ads to develop your fan base on Social Media which could, later on, lead to new followers on your WeChat account, meaning new people using your App.

 - The power of KOL.
 You can use Key Opinion Leaders or micro-influencers to spread the news about your brand/product/app, among their own community.
 Chinese people act like sheep… If an influencer tells them “this product/app is awesome, I use it every day…”, they’ll use it.
 End of the story.

 Wechat Mini-Program in Use: A Brands Case Study

 Let’s take a look at 2 successful case studies of brands that have used WeChat mini-programs to drive significant results.
 Hopefully, these examples will give you some ideas on how your business could use WeChat mini to reach more customers and achieve your goals.

 The Luxury French Brand uses 2 Wechat mini-programs: